jpikl/cfxnes/README.md

 Application is running at <http://localhost:5000>.

+## Game Library

 Put your *.nes* ROM files inside the `server/roms` directory to see them in game library.

+To have custom thumbnails you have to add image with the same as the ROM file.
+E.g., thumbnail for `Super Mario Bros.nes` should be named `Super Mario Bros.jpg`.
+Supported image formats are *JPG*, *PNG* and *GIF*.